bwyndham/bwyndham/README.md

 - I’m currently learning data analytics and data science in python
 - You can reach me at my website linked in my profile!
 - My pastimes include skiing, rock climbing, reading, and gaming
-- My goal this year is to enroll in a Master's program in Information Technology

 Active Projects:
 - Currently working on a few ad hoc projects to hone my skills and build out my data analysis and programming portfolio.